19 March 2020

 Preserve family keepsakes in archival quality acid-free preservation storage folders and boxes.
 Locate your home archive in a place free from extreme changes in temperature and humidity.

 The materials in any filing system are at risk from personal or natural disaster.
 Protect your work and your family legacy with regular digital backups and offsite storage.

-Denise May Levenick is a family historian, writer, speaker and presenter for webinars and workshops.
+Written by Denise May Levenick is a family historian, writer, speaker and presenter for webinars and workshops.
 She is the creator of award-winning family history blog the Family Curator.